A horseracing bet in which you pick the winners of two races.

 Draw No Bet

-Abbreviated as DNB, a type of betting in which stakes are refunded if a contest ends in a draw.
+Abbreviated as DNB, 'draw no bet' is a type of betting market in which your stakes are refunded if the match ends in a draw.

 In betting, a horse for which the odds progressively lengthen, or increase.